ilastik/ilastik.github.io/documentation/objects/objects.md

 ## Export

+### Regular image exports

-In the [Export Applet][] you can export the following images: "Object Predictions", "Object Probabilities" "Blockwise Object Predictions".
+In the [Export Applet][] you can export:
+* Object Predictions: An image where all pixels belonging to an object have the value of the object's most probable category (1 for the first label category, 2 for the second, etc.)
+* Object Probabilities: A multichannel image with one channel per object (label) class.
+In each channel, pixels belonging to an object hold the probability value for the respective class.
+* Blockwise Object Predictions/Probabilities: Same as above, but perform the computation on the input images in blocks of the size specified in the "Blockwise" applet ([see below][Blockwise Applet]).
+This makes it possible to process images that are larger than the machine's RAM.
+* Object Identities: An image where all pixels belonging to an object have the value of the object's id (1 for the first object, 2 for the second, etc.)

+### Object feature table export

 In addition to the image export, it is also possible to generate a table that encompasses all information about the objects used during classification.
+To activate this export:
-Table configuration can be accessed with the _Configure Feature Table Export_ button.
+1. Access the table configuration with the _Configure Feature Table Export_ button.
+See below for more details on the configuration options.
-In this new window there are three vertical tabs:
+2. Change the file name and choose your preferred format.
+3. Choose the features you want to include in the table.
+4. Confirm with OK.

+Once the table export has been configured, any regular image export (predictions, probabilities) will also generate the table file according to the chosen settings.

+The table export can be configured in three sections:

  * _General_: Choose Filename and Format.
  Note on formats: `csv` will export a table that can be read with common tools like LibreOffice, or Microsoft Excel.